 Although the membership fees are higher than the other sites at $49 for a full year (GET A $20 DISCOUNT HERE), the money has gone towards building an easy to use website and app, and providing high-level customer support.
 Worldpackers is very focussed on safety and security, verifying each host before they are accepted on the platform.
 They also offer their “Worldpackers Insurance” which covers the cost of a hostel for 3 nights if you need to leave your placement due to problems with the host.

 Worldpackers offer 24/7 support to volunteers and hosts, and there is a phone number and email address to get in touch, as well as through their app.
 With this and the screening process, Worldpackers are proud of the fact that a lot of their volunteers are solo female travellers – 62% apparently – so that is good peace of mind for us ladies!

 I’ve teamed up with Worldpackers to offer all Tales of a Backpacker readers a $20 discount, which means you only need to pay $29 USD for a full year’s verified membership.
 Once you are a verified member you can apply to and message all the hosts on Worldpackers and volunteer all over the world.
 What are you waiting for?!
-Read more about travelling the world for free, or get your discount here!
+Read more about travelling the world for free, or get your Worldpackers promo code here!

 Cost: $49 USD per year or $29 USD with this discount code

 Pros: Good range of opportunities.
 Excellent support for volunteers.

 Cons: More expensive than other sites if you don’t have a discount.